mazeitor/graphmongo/README.md

 ## GraphMongo: graph framework for mongodb
-Minimalist framework to work with directed graphs using mongo database and python language programming.
+Minimalist framework to work with directed and non-directed graphs using mongo database and python language programming.

 ### Features
 * Create and remove graph